Ground Mount vs Trailer Mounted Sawmills

 -

 Concrete Pad: Many sawyers will pour a concrete slab to mount their track.
 This is a great option because of its permanence, and if you pour it flat and level then you know it'll make levelling your mill even easier.
-The downside to this is that once you set your concrete up you are dedicated to the size of mill you currently have.
-If you think you might upgrade to a larger mill or set up track extensions down the road, you may want to pour a larger concrete pad than you think you need now.

 -